Aoe2Overlay/Aoe2DEOverlay/README.md

 ## Start

 Run the `Aoe2DEOverlay.exe` to start the overlay.
-Know the last or currently playing match is automatically displayed.
+Now the last or currently playing match is automatically displayed.
 The update can sometimes take a few seconds after the match start.

 ## Layouting